furzepig/brachistochrone/_posts/writing/2019-11-09-the_piecener.md

   the crowds and the merchant stalls and came to the bridge rail and looked down to the great grey river beneath.
-There was peace in that great height and she felt for a time that she looked upon the world as the Dead did&mdash;at peace now, despite that there were so very many of them crowded above the world of the living.
+There was peace in that great height and she felt for a time that she looked upon the world as the Dead—at peace now, despite that there were so very many of them crowded above the world of the living.
 And something of that peace stayed with her, even after her angry sister pulled her hard away from the rail and